krishchopra/Mark3d/README.md

 # Mark3d
-A mobile app for buying and selling secondhand items—with immersive 3D models for every product.
+A mobile app marketplace for buying/selling secondhand items — with immersive 3D models for every product.